On the curvature of the Bismut connection: Bismut Yamabe problem and Calabi-Yau with torsion metrics: Acknowledgements

 \section{Acknowledgements}

-I would like to thank my advisor Daniele Angella for many helpful suggestions and for his constant support and encouragement.
-I am also grateful to professors Simone Calamai, David Petrecca and Cristiano Spotti and to Francesco Pediconi for useful suggestions and discussions.
+I would like to thank my advisor Daniele Angella, and Francesco Pediconi for many helpful suggestions and their constant support and encouragement.
+I am also grateful to professors Simone Calamai, David Petrecca, and Cristiano Spotti for useful clues and discussions.
+Many thanks also to the anonymous Referees for their useful comments and suggestions.